Cold Smoking Meats: Don't Do It

 What is the risk?
 Among other pathogens, Clostridium botulinum, the botulism bug, the one that makes a neurotoxin that kills people, loves improperly produced sausage and smoked fish.
 In fact botulism comes from the Latin word botulus which means "sausage"!
-Listeria monocytogenes is another killer that loves home sausage makers.
+Listeria monocytogenes is another killer that loves home sausage makers and fish smokers.

 Are you willing to risk killing your family?